gomorpheus/morpheus-apidoc/source/includes/_virtual_images.md

 addTags |  | Add or update value of Metadata tags, Array of objects having a name and value removeTags |  | Remove Metadata tags, Array of objects having a name and an optional value.
-If value is passed, it must match to be removed. guestConsoleType | auto | The Type of guest console this vm provides such as auto, disabled, vnc, rdp, ssh guetConsoleUsername | | The optional guest console username if you dont want to use the user defaults guestConsolePassword | | The optional guest console password if not using the accessing users creds guestConsolePort | | The port the guest console is being accessed from
+If value is passed, it must match to be removed. guestConsoleType | auto | The Type of guest console this vm provides such as auto, disabled, vnc, rdp, ssh guestConsoleUsername | | The optional guest console username if you dont want to use the user defaults guestConsolePassword | | The optional guest console password if not using the accessing users creds guestConsolePort | | The port the guest console is being accessed from